IgnisDa/ryot/docs/content/importing.md

 "Settings" section in the sidebar.

 An import can fail at various steps.
 Ryot creates a report when an import completes/fails.
-You can go to the reports page by clicking on "Reports" link on the imports page.
+You can see the reports under "Import History" of the imports page.

 ## Notes